Maryland Bans AI Surveillance Pricing in First-of-Its-Kind State Law

 The overarching lesson is about visibility.
 Surveillance pricing works because consumers can’t see it.
 Maryland’s law doesn’t just prohibit the practice, it forces companies to declare what they’re doing if they want to keep doing it.
 That transparency requirement, more than any fine or penalty, is likely to reshape behavior.
 When consent is truly informed, most consumers refuse to be priced individually.

-What exactly is AI surveillance pricing?
+What is AI surveillance pricing?

-Does Maryland’s law ban all personalized pricing?
+Does the Maryland law ban all personalized pricing?

 Which businesses does the Maryland surveillance pricing ban apply to?